Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q:  How can I update datasets and related metadata?

 A:  You can use the programmatic or web interface to add files to a dataset, change metadata associated with files in a dataset, and mark files as obsolete.
 See the “Update existing metadata” section of the Data Ingress SOP.
+Please note that you will need to be a [certified user](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html#certified-users) on Synapse in order to add/modify metadata.

 <br/>

 Q: How can I give metadata update access to someone else in my institute?

-A: Contact your team manager to add users to your center’s Synapse Team.
+A: Contact your team manager to add users to your center’s Synapse Team and ensure that the new member becomes a [certified user](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html#certified-users) on Synapse.

 <br/>